Collen Maine

-Collen Maine is a South African politician who was the president of the African National Congress (ANC) Youth League between 2015 and 2019.
-He was formerly a Member of the Executive Council and Member of the Provincial Legislature in North West province during the premiership of Thandi Modise and Supra Mahumapelo, and he has served in both houses of the national Parliament of South Africa.
-In December 2017, he was elected to a five-year term on the ANC's National Executive Committee.
+Mokone Collen Maine (born 26 September 1980) is a South African politician who has been the Deputy Speaker of the North West Provincial Legislature since October 2024.
+He was the president of the African National Congress (ANC) Youth League between September 2015 and July 2019.

+Before his election to the Youth League presidency, Maine represented the ANC in the National Council of Provinces from 2009 to 2013 and in the North West Provincial Legislature from 2013 to 2015.
+He was also a Member of the North West Executive Council during the premierships of Thandi Modise and Supra Mahumapelo from 2013 to 2015.

+Maine served on the ANC National Executive Committee between December 2017 and December 2019, and he was briefly a Member of the National Assembly in 2019.
+He returned to the North West Provincial Legislature and provincial government in the May 2024 election.
+He returned to the Executive Council the following month, now leading the Department of Arts, Culture, Sports and Recreation.
+In September 2024, he was sacked as an MEC, only to be elected as the deputy speaker of the provincial legislature a month later.

 Early career

-Mokone Collen Maine was born during apartheid, in 1980 or 1981, and is from the region that is now the North West province of South Africa.
-In his account, he was a member of the Congress of South African Students in his youth, joined the African National Congress (ANC) Youth League (ANCYL) in 1996, and served as a regional organiser for the ANC Youth League in Bophirima in the North West until he became deputy provincial chairperson of the league in the North West in 2008.
+Maine was born on 26 September 1980.
+He is from the region that is now the North West province of South Africa.

+In Maine's account, he was a member of the Congress of South African Students in his youth, joined the African National Congress (ANC) Youth League (ANCYL) in 1996, and served as a regional organiser for the ANC Youth League in Bophirima in the North West until he became deputy provincial chairperson of the league in the North West in 2008.
 The Daily Maverick reported that, according to the North West provincial leader of the rival Congress of the People (COPE), Maine was a member of COPE until 2009; Maine denied this.

+Early legislative career: 2009–2015

 Pursuant to the 2009 general election, Maine was elected as a North West delegate to the National Council of Provinces, the upper house of the South African Parliament.
-In June 2013, he was appointed a Member of the Executive Council (MEC) in the provincial government of North West Premier Thandi Modise; his portfolio was social development and women, children and people with disability.
-In the next general election in 2014, he was elected as a Member of the North West Provincial Legislature.
+In June 2013, he was appointed a Member of the Executive Council (MEC) in the provincial government of North West Premier Thandi Modise; his portfolio was social development and women, children and people with disabilities.
+In order to take up this position in the North West Provincial Legislature, he resigned from the National Council of Provinces on 25 June.

+In the next general election in 2014, he was elected to a full term as a Member of the North West Provincial Legislature.
 He was also appointed MEC for local government and human settlements under newly elected Premier Supra Mahumapelo.
 In addition, during this period he disclosed financial interests in several companies.